unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-have-attributes.md

 >The JS stock it up 9.5%</div>
 ```

-Using the `only` flag you can assert that the element only have the specified attributes.
+Using the `only` flag you can assert that the element only has the specified attributes.

 ```js
 expect(